 Why we selected this lot.
 Foremost, in the selection process of the year's finest lot, we defer and rely on the capabilities of our tea maker to process & create and then evaluate and make the initial selection of lots for this annual endeavor.
 In turn, we taste and select the one we will offer as “Drunken Concubine”.
 This lot is fresh, light green in coloration and, indicative of the care applied in handling; the leaves are uniform allowing for smooth, developing flavor as the leaves unfold.
 Finally, it comes down to aroma and taste and this lot offers much in both categories.
 With the 5th steep, it was clear this was a lot worth sharing.

 Taste profile.
 Its liquor is rich and will caress the tongue with nectar tastes.
 Once fully opened, the rolled leaves are broad and long with delicate serrated edges.
 Given the size and the processing the leaves go through, the first steep is often noted for its aroma.
 In the second steep, the leaves begin to release their treasured tastes and this yielding of flavor to water will continue for several steeps.
+We find lightly sweet & floral notes with a rich buttery feel in the mouth.
 Note the very pleasant taste of this tea lingers long after drinking.
 Drunken Concubine will steep multiple times.